api3dao/irrevocable-vesting/beneficiary-guide.md

 Initially, your entire allocation will be in your IrrevocableVesting contract.
 You can simply call the `withdrawAsBeneficiary()` function of your IrrevocableVesting contract whenever you want to withdraw the vested portion.
-To do that, find your IrrevocableVesting contract on Etherscan, click "Contract", click "Write Contract", click "Connect to Web3", and use Metamask to connect the wallet with `beneficiary` as the address.
+To do that, find your IrrevocableVesting contract on Etherscan, click "Contract", click "Write Contract as Proxy", click "Connect to Web3", and use Metamask to connect the wallet with `beneficiary` as the address.
 Then, find `withdrawAsBeneficiary()`, click "Write", and send the transaction.
 When the transaction is confirmed, you will receive your vested tokens.
 You can repeat this whenever you want.